jujumbuck/cogsup-prog/Week-2/Instructions.md

 ## Exercise 1
 In **Assignments/Exercises**, you will find a python script called `square.py`.
 Based on the example script above, create a script that displays the fixation cross for **half a second**, then a **blue** square of length 50 until a key is pressed.

-Hint: You might want to have a look at [expyriment's `stimuli.Rectangle` documentation](https://docs.expyriment.org/expyriment.stimuli.Rectangle.html#expyriment.stimuli.Rectangle).
-The color of the square can be set when initializing the object.
+Hint: You might want to have a look at expyriment's [`stimuli.Rectangle`] documentation (https://docs.expyriment.org/expyriment.stimuli.Rectangle.html#expyriment.stimuli.Rectangle).
+The color of the square can be set when initializing the object (note that expyriment uses British spelling, so use *colour* instead of *color*).

 ## Exercise 2
 Open `two_squares.py`.
 Write a script that displays two squares side by side, the left one red, the right one green.
 Leave the fixation cross out.
 The two squares should be separated by 200 pixels but centered as a whole.
 Present them on-screen until a key is pressed.